Wanna skip ahead?

 The easiest, most non-committal way to invest in your mental wellbeing is by checking out Hers’ little resource center.
 These videos are basically bits and pieces from the Anonymous Support Groups.
 You’re still getting support from licensed therapists and mental health professionals, but you can do it on your own time and at your own pace.
 Plus, using these resources can be a really great way to gain support if you’re ballin’ on a budget.
 Hers offers all sorts of free resources, from tips on getting a better night’s sleep (four minutes long) to understanding how your brain handles anxiety and depression (16 minutes).

 I took the 8 minute “Fostering Resilience and Self Care: Make Self-Care Soup” video and personally found it both helpful and interesting.
 Without giving away any spoilers, it explains the four domains of self-care, provides examples of how you can improve your self care, and even shares a nice chart you can screenshot to make your own self care plan for homework.
-You can check it out here:

 Final Thoughts: Is Hers a legit option for online psychiatry, therapy, and support groups?